dbolotov/human_activity_recognition_with_vw/README.md

 4. Change algorithm, parameters, etc. based on performance.

+This study uses Vowpal Wabbit to build the prediction model.
+VW produces good results fast.

+Modules from the scikit-learn python library are used to evaluate performance.
+The training, testing and evaluation steps are performed from a python script.
+All code was run on linux.

 ###Data pre-processing

-A timestamp was removed from row 122078.
+A timestamp was removed from row 122078 in the original .csv file.

-For initial experiments, the data was converted to vw format using a different namespace for the body and accelerometer features.
+Data was converted to vw format using a different namespace for the body and accelerometer features.
 The 'user' feature was omitted.
-The original dataset has observations sorted by class; the vw-formatted dataset was randomized before proceeding.
+The original dataset has observations sorted by class; the vw-formatted dataset was randomized.

 The original and vw formats for one observation are shown below:
 ```